Jews in the Midwest: c. 1850 to c. 1950

 Bus service is available between the Jewish Community Center of Greater Kansas City and The Oread Hotel, free of charge.
 Reservations are given on a first-come, first-served basis.
 Contact email@example.com

 or (785) 864-4664 for more information.
-Bus departs at 8am from the back of the North parking lot of the KC JCC, and arrives at The Oread Hotel at 9am.
+Bus departs at 8am from the parking lot in front of the Hyman Brand Hebrew Academy on the KC JCC campus, and arrives at The Oread Hotel at 9am.
 The bus then departs from The Oread Hotel at 6:30pm and arrives to the KC JCC at 7:30pm.

 We thank our KU sponsors: Office of the Chancellor; Office of the Provost; College of Liberal Arts & Sciences; Office of Diversity and Equity; The Hall Center for the Humanities; University Honors Program; School of Languages, Literatures & Cultures; Center for Global and International Studies; and the Departments of Religious Studies, English, Anthropology, Sociology, History, American Studies, Political Science, African and African-American Studies, and Women, Gender & Sexuality Studies.